arashKhanDeveloper/Tutorial-ML-Decision-Tree-Social-Network-Ads-Prediction/README.md

 ## Tutorial Project

-- These projects were created while following online courses and tutorials.
+- This project was created while following online courses and tutorials.
 - Machine Learning project using Decision Tree for Social Network Ads Prediction with data preprocessing, feature scaling, and model evaluation.

 ## Features